What Are The Laws Around Stop and Search in the UK?

 However, the laws surrounding this particular practice are stringent, as there have been particular incidents of its clear misuse in the past and there continue to be reports of officers breaking protocol in actions connected to stop and search.

-So if you or a loved one have experienced a stop and search that you don’t feel was undertaken in a manner that adhered with regulations, take a look below to see whether your concerns can be legally backed up, and what action you may be able to take.
+So if you or a loved one feel like you may have experienced an unlawful search, take a look below to see whether your concerns can be legally backed up, and what action you may be able to take.
 The younger people in your family may not be fully aware of their rights or the correct regulations that should be adhered to during stop and search, so you should take the time to talk them through it all.

 1. Why Were You Stopped?